Dropping oil prices damaging Kansas ethanol industry

 HUTCHINSON, Kan.
-(AP/The Hutchinson News) – A sharp drop in gas prices is hurting the ethanol industry in Kansas.
+(AP) – A sharp drop in gas prices is hurting the ethanol industry in Kansas.

 Two of the state’s ethanol plants are idle and nine others have cut production by at least 40%.
 Gas prices were declining before the coronavirus spread, but prices fell more than 50% after the pandemic started.